epe105/devsecops-workshop/README.md

  - A recent stable version of Python 2.7 and the latest stable version of the boto libraries (lxml, pip, boto, boto3, and botocore)
  - The latest stable versions of Ansible.
  - An AWS account with the aws cli setup to use your access key
+ - For best performance, ensure that the version of the oc cli you use matches the version of the OpenShift cluster.
+With matching versions users' lab content can and should provision in ~15-30 seconds.

 ## Must have existing OpenShift Environment
 You can use either of the OpenShift provsioners from RedHatGov